-In this study, we propose an innovative multimodal image anomaly detection model to enhance robotic systems' environmental perception and anomaly detection capabilities.
+In this study, we propose an innovative multimodal image anomaly detection model aimed at enhancing the environmental perception and anomaly detection capabilities of robotic systems.
 The model first employs Generative Adversarial Network (GAN) techniques for intelligent restoration of defective images, ensuring the integrity of input data.
 Subsequently, Convolutional Neural Networks (CNNs) are utilized for extracting image features, Recurrent Neural Networks (RNNs) for capturing textual information, and 1D Convolutional Neural Networks for extracting sound features.
 These three neural networks process information from image, text, and sound modalities, providing rich feature representations for subsequent multimodal fusion.
 At the multimodal fusion stage, we introduce attention mechanisms, enabling the model to selectively focus on the most relevant features in different modalities, thereby enhancing feature discriminability and detection accuracy.
-Following feature fusion, we employ Fully Convolutional Networks (FCNs) for image anomaly detection, identifying anomalous patterns by learning complex spatial features.
+Following feature fusion, we employ Fully Convolutional Networks (FCNs) for image anomaly detection, identifying anomalous patterns through the learning of complex spatial features.
 The overview of our framework is shown in the figure 1.

-Figure 1.
-Framework of GA-MMA-RNN model
+Fig 1.
+Framework of GA-MMA-RNN model.